 - Many (but far from all) were originally from other parts of the UK and Ireland.

 - Of 108 people counted, 51 were or had been in catering, 31 in construction and 26 in an “other” category.
 Among these, 18 specified they were labourers, 17 kitchen porters, and 9 unspecified caterers.
 There were 5 or 6 each of cooks, barmen, painters, pipelayers and market porters, and ones and twos of waiters, postmen, cleaners, drivers and clerks.
 Many past labourers were, while comparatively young, now too old for it and worked in kitchens.

 - Some used to have bedsits in areas such as Islington where new home owners were now less inclined to take working class lodgers.

-- Many, often well dressed and in no way looking like some workers’ idea of ‘hostel dwellers’ were noted going to cafés, pubs and betting shops to keep warm and enjoy the atmosphere in contrast to the cold and unwelcoming Bruce House – activities that a friend called ‘the working man’s pleasures’.
+- Most residents in no way matched the offensive description of ‘hostel dweller’, but were well dressed and could be seen going to cafés, pubs and betting shops to keep warm and enjoy the atmosphere in contrast to the cold and unwelcoming Bruce House.

 The good and the bad…